nohaibogdan1/nohaibogdan1/README.md

 I have been working as a web developer for almost 6 years.
 First 2 years I have written only backend code in Nodejs and after that started transitioning to full stack and by learning React.

-Currently I am taking a shot with my own product, https://www.recomandplus.ro, which its purpose is to increase the number of new customers for local businesses in Romania.
+Currently I am builind my own product, https://www.recomandplus.ro, which its purpose is to increase the number of new customers for local businesses in Romania.

 * 🌍  I'm based in Romania, Piatra Neamt
 * ✉️  You can contact me at [nohai.ionut02@gmail.com](mailto:nohai.ionut02@gmail.com)